 - The video can be captured uniquely, using frame rate settings that you can configure to your liking

 - You can then use numerous and very easy to use editing tools to edit the video to get it just right

 - It is so easy to use, you can do all that in just 3 simple steps.

 To use DemoCreator to make a self-introduction video, follow these simple steps;

 Step 1: Download and Install the Program

-Begin by installing the program on to your computer.
+Begin by installing the program on your computer.
 Download the installer to your computer and then double-click on it to begin the installation process.

 When the process is complete, simply click the "New Recording" to set up the parameters.

 Now you can customize the screen region, the audio and webcam input devices, and enable the screen drawing tools.

 Click on the red button to begin the recording.